- What is feedback?

 - As indicated above, you are entitled to raise issues about feedback on a specific piece of your own coursework with the marker (tutor or course organiser).
 Staff office hours provide a good opportunity for doing this.

 - You can raise more general issues with your student representatives.
 There are normally separate sets of class representatives for Year 1, Year 2, and Honours, in each subject area.
-These representatives are regularly brought together within subject areas in Staff-Student Liaison Committees to discuss any issues students want to raise about the learning experience.
+These representatives are regularly brought together within subject areas in Student-Staff Liaison Committees to discuss any issues students want to raise about the learning experience.

 - Course evaluation forms also provide an opportunity to comment on feedback provision in regard to a specific course.